-Extension of DLT to other depth intra modes

-Particular intra modes, such as depth modeling modes, the DC, vertical and horizontal modes in HEVC could futher utilize the advantage of DLTs.
-If the current mode is a mode among the predefined particualr modes, residual indexes (differences between the index of the original pixel and the index of predictor through DLT) are generated by DLT.
-Otherwise, residual values (the difference between the original pixel and the predictor) are constructed.
-After constructing the residaual data, transform and quantization are performed and then, quantized transform coefficients are entered into entropy coder.
-For each CPV, a bin string consisting of the absolute value and the sign is transmitted.
-The sign is coded as a single bin, and the absolute value is coded using a truncated unary code (with 13 bins in the unary part and an exponential golomb code suffix).

 64x64 intra prediction in SDC mode

 Each 64x64 intra prediction block in SDC mode is split into four 32x32 intra prediction blocks, and these 32x32 blocks are processed in Z order.
 The first 32x32 block is predicted by using the neighboring reconstructed samples, same as in HEVC version 1, while the other three 32x32 blocks are predicted by using both the neighboring reconstructed samples and neighboring predicted samples of its preceding 32x32 blocks of the same CU.